carrigan223/intro_to_go/01_setup/exercise_1a.md

 1. Read about `for loops` in the _Effective Go_ document

 - What kind of loop doesn’t exist in Go?
+- The Do-While loop

 2. Read about the `fmt` _package_

 - What does `fmt.Println()` return?
+- Inserts number of bytes and an error

 3. Find a _blog post_ about the recent release of Go 1.13

 - What are some of the new features?
+- Improved modules support
+- Error Wrapping
+- Improvment on number literals